eleda77/eleda77.github.io/docs/vocab_list.md

 **anodyne** - not likely to provoke dissent or offense; inoffensive, often deliberately so

+**anorak** - a studious or obsessive person with unfashionable and largely solitary interests; nerd

 **anoxy** - greatly deficient in oxygen

 **antemeridian** - occurring before noon (in the forenoon)